Writing Better Prompts: How to Get More Out of AI Tools 2026

 For email marketing

 Template: You are an email marketing specialist.
-Write a welcome sequence of 3 emails for new subscribers of [company].
+Write a 3-email welcome series for new subscribers of [company].

-Mail 3: Soft sell Tone: [warm/professional/expertise] Each maximum 150 words.
+Email 3: Soft sell Tone: [warm/professional/expertise] Each up to 150 words.

 For SEO content